pkic/pkimm/categories/certificate-management/_index.md

 #### Guidance

-Certificate discovery process protect organization from unknown certificates that may be deployed in the infrastructure.
+Certificate discovery process protects an organization from unknown certificates that may be deployed in the infrastructure.
 Unknown certificates may be further issued by unauthorized certification authorities and mislead users of services.
 Certificate discovery helps to maintain current inventory of certificates, but does not depend on the inventory and is not nessecary to maintain an inventory.
 Certificate discovery process should be implemented based on supported certificates and use-cases, for example:
 - to scan the network for certificates used on known protocols and ports to discover certificates that can potentially cause service outage or breach
 - search for the certificates on file system to discover unauthorized or unsecured certificates